raygun101/MarkupKit/README.md

 ## LMLayoutView
 Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
 An application built using auto layout generally has little or no hard-coded positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.

-Auto layout in iOS (as well as Mac OS X) is implemented primarily via layout constraints, which are instances of the `NSLayoutConstraint` class.
-While layout constraints are powerful, they can be fairly cumbersome to work with.
+Auto layout in iOS is implemented primarily via layout constraints, which are instances of the `NSLayoutConstraint` class.
+While layout constraints are powerful, they can be cumbersome to work with.
 MarkupKit provides several classes that simplify the process of adding auto layout to an iOS application.
 They encode specific layout behaviors in `UIView` subclasses whose sole responsibility is managing the arrangement of an application's user interface elements:

 * `LMRowView` - view that arranges subviews in a horizontal line
 * `LMColumnView` - view that arranges subviews in a vertical line
 * `LMLayerView` - view that arranges subviews in layers, like a stack of transparencies

 These classes use layout constraints internally, but hide the details from the developer.
 When used in markup, they can help the developer more easily visualize the resulting output.
-However, they can also be created and manipulated programmatically to provide dynamic layout behavior.
+They can also be created and manipulated programmatically to provide dynamic layout behavior.

 All layout view types extend the abstract `LMLayoutView` class, which defines the following methods: